openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/posix/posix_package_api/posix_package_constants_vars.md

 public const O_DSYNC: Int32
 ```

 Function: Each write operation waits for physical `I/O` completion but does not wait for file attribute updates if the write operation does not affect reading the newly written data.
 Applicable to functions `open`, `open64`, `openat`, `openat64`, belonging to the function parameter `oflag`.
-Values across different systems:
+Values across different systems are:

 - macOS: 0x400000
 - Others: 0x1000